About the Facility

-NCMN Central Facility for Scanning Probe Microscopy (SPM) provides state-of-the-art instrument for nanometer-scale characterization of materials surface and related physical properties by using Atomic Force Microscopy (AFM), Magnetic Force Microscopy (MFM), Electrostatic Force Microscopy (EFM), Scanning Tunneling Microscopy (STM), Piezoresponse Microscopy (PFM), Surface Potential Microscopy (PeakForce KPFM), PeakForce Tunneling AFM (PF-TUNA) and Quantitative Nanomechanical Property Mapping (PF-QNM), etc.
+The NCMN Central Facility for Scanning Probe and Materials Characterization (SPMC) provides state-of-the-art instruments for nanometer-scale characterization of materials surface and physical properties.
+The SPMC facility specializes in scanning probe microscopies (SPM) such as Atomic Force Microscopy (AFM), Magnetic Force Microscopy (MFM), Electrostatic Force Microscopy (EFM), Piezoresponse Microscopy (PFM), Scanning Tunneling Microscopy (STM), Surface Potential Microscopy (PeakForce KPFM), PeakForce Tunneling AFM (PF-TUNA) and Quantitative Nanomechanical Property Mapping (PF-QNM).

-SPM facility have an advantage in their ability to operate in ambient air, vacuum, and in liquids.
-It can provide three-dimensional high contrast topographic images with sub-nanometer resolution in air routinely, including line width, grain size, pitch and depth, roughness measurements, sectioning of surfaces, power spectral density, particle analysis, surface defects, and pattern recognition, etc. Depending on the interaction of scanning probe and sample surface, a variety of surface physical properties can be measured in addition to surface morphology, such as electrical, magnetic, and nanomechanical properties.
+These SPM instruments have the ability to operate in ambient air, vacuum, liquids, and different temperature environments.
+AFM can provide three-dimensional high contrast topographic images with sub-nanometer resolution including line width, grain size, thin film thickness, roughness measurements, sectioning of surfaces, particle analysis, surface defects, and pattern recognition, etc. Depending on the interaction of scanning probe and sample surface, a variety of physical properties can be measured such as electrical, magnetic, and nanomechanical properties.

 The Central Facilities are university recharge centers that are open to all UNL researchers as well as external users with well-defined user fees.
-The SPM central facility is located in the basement of Jorgensen Hall (Room 013) at the University of Nebraska-Lincoln.
+The SPMC central facility is located in the basement of Jorgensen Hall (Room 013, 011, and 009) at the University of Nebraska-Lincoln.

-The SPM Specialist, Dr. Lanping Yue (see Contact Info) is in charge of the SPM central facility to maintain equipment, teach and assist users in the use of this equipment, analysis techniques and data interpretation and presentation.
+The SPMC Specialist, Dr. Lanping Yue (see contact information) is in charge of the SPMC central facility to maintain equipment, teach and assist users in the use of these instruments, analysis techniques and data interpretation and presentation.
 Research collaborations are welcome from all university research groups as well as companies in Nebraska and elsewhere.

-Icon supports PeakForce QNM® Imaging Mode, enabling researchers to map and distinguish quantitatively between nanomechanical properties while simultaneously imaging sample topography at high resolution.
-This technology operates over an extremely wide range (1MPa to 50GPA for modulus and 10pN to 10μn for adhesion) to characterize a large variety of sample types.
+The Icon SPM supports PeakForce QNM® Imaging Mode, enabling researchers to map and distinguish quantitatively between nanomechanical properties while simultaneously imaging sample topography at high resolution.
+This technology operates over an extremely wide range (1MPa to 50GPa for modulus and 10pN to 10μN for adhesion) to characterize a large variety of sample types.

-Perform manipulation, indentation, and lithography at the nanometer and molecular scales.
-The Icon’s XYZ closed-loop scanner provides precise probe positioning with no piezo creep and extremely low noise for the best positioning of any available nanomanipulation system.
+Perform indentation, and lithography at the nanometer and molecular scales.
+The Icon’s XYZ closed-loop scanner provides precise probe positioning with no piezo creep and extremely low noise.

 Heating and Cooling

-Execute temperature control and thermal analysis on samples from –35°C to 250°C while scanning in various AFM modes.
+Execute temperature control and thermal analysis on samples from –30°C to 250°C while scanning in various AFM modes.

 2. EnviroScope Atomic Force Microscope (ESCOPE)